Researching the American Revolution

 Mahan, A. T. “The Naval Campaign of 1776 on Lake Champlain.”
 In History of the Royal Navy of Great Britain.
 Boston: Little, Brown and Company, 1898.

-Mahon is the first historian to purport that Arnold saved Ft.
+An eminent nineteenth-century naval strategist and historian, Alfred Thayer Mahon is the first historian to purport that Arnold saved Ft.
 Ticonderoga for a year by engaging the British at Valcour Island.
-A naval historian described how Arnold used the winds and positioning to give his undersized fleet a fighting chance.
+The naval historian described how Arnold used the winds and positioning to give his undersized fleet a fighting chance.
 This interpretation has been accepted by most historians.
+However, others believe that Arnold unnecessarily destroyed his ships and uselessly wasted his men.
+Instead of engaging the British in open battle, he should have deployed his ships under the protective cannon of Forts Independence and Ticonderoga.
+Against this combined force, the British would have made the same decision to return to Canada due to the freezing of the lake and inability to prosecute a winter seige.

 Nelson, Paul David.
 “Guy Carleton versus Benedict Arnold: The Campaign of 1776 in Canada and on Lake Champlain.”
 New York History 57, no. 3 (1976): 339-66. http://www.jstor.org/stable/23169484.

-Nelson provides a contrary view to Mahan asserting tht Benedict Arnold mistakenly engaged the British at Valcour Bay.
+Nelson provides a contrary view to Mahan asserting that Benedict Arnold mistakenly engaged the British at Valcour Bay.
 Nelson believes that Arnold should have moved his fleet to the safety to Fort Ticonderoga.

 Nelson, James L. Benedict Arnold’s Navy: The Ragtag Fleet That Lost the Battle of Lake Champlain but Won the American Revolution.
 Camden, Me.: International Marine/McGraw-Hill, 2006.